How much do seiyuu earn?

 You have to invest in classes, moving to Tokyo in case you’re from outside of the city and, as we all know, Tokyo is an insanely expensive city to live in.

-And why moving to Tokyo?
-Most top tier voice acting schools are there, although many already have franchises all over the country.
+And why move to Tokyo?
+Most top-tier voice acting schools are there, although many already have franchises all over the country.
 At the same time, seiyuu hopefuls want to be closer to the action.

 Yeah, being a seiyuu isn’t easy.